CESNET/Nemea-Modules/luamodule/README.md

 local ret1, ret2, ret3 = ur_set("FOO", {1,2,3,4,5}, "BAR", 12345, "IP", ur_ip("10.200.4.1"))
 ```

-NOTE: when setting field of BYTES unirec type, use string type as an argument, which can contain regular bytes like "\xDE\xAD\xBE\xEF"
+NOTE: when setting field of BYTES unirec type, use string type as an argument, which can contain regular bytes like "\192\168\0\1" (or "\xDE\xAD\xBE\xEF" from lua version 5.2)

 ### ur\_add
 Arguments and return values: